 2. Patient Choice: Patients choose their own personal physician and are active partners in their healthcare.
 Empowered by transparency and accurate information at the point of care, patients are fully engaged in making their own medical and financial choices.

-3. Replacement of Fee-For-Service: DPC eliminates the perverse fee-for-service (FFS) incentives in primary care.
+3. Replacement of Fee-For-Service: DPC eliminates the perverse reliance on fee-for-service (FFS) incentives in primary care.
 These incentives distort healthcare decision-making by rewarding visit and procedure volume over value.
 This undermines the trust that supports the patient-provider relationship and rewards expensive and inappropriate testing, referrals, and treatment.
-DPC replaces FFS with a simple monthly fee that covers comprehensive primary care services.
+DPC is a simple monthly fee.
 Fees must be adequate to allow for appropriately sized patient panels to support this level of care so providers can ignore the other financial incentives that distort medical decisions and compromise the doctor-patient relationship.

 4. Medical Advocacy: DPC providers are committed advocates for their patient members within the healthcare system.
 They have time to make informed, appropriate referrals and support patients when necessary outside of the primary care setting.
 DPC providers accept the responsibility to serve as expert healthcare navigators for their members.